Teichlab/celltypist/README.md

 ```bash
 celltypist --indata /path/to/input/file --model Immune_All_Low.pkl --outdir /path/to/outdir --transpose-input
 ```
+If the input is provided in the `.mtx` format, you will also need to specify the `--gene-file` and `--cell-file` options as the files containing names of genes and cells, respectively.
 Other options that control the output files of Celltypist include `--prefix` which adds a custom prefix and `--xlsx` which merges the output files into one xlsx table.
 Check `celltypist --help` for more details.

 ### 2.5.
 Celltyping based on Scanpy h5ad data